An old Chinese adage: “If you want to get rich, first you have to build roads.”

-– recent FOCAC Meeting in Joberg, a 60bil investments deal by China is an increased up to three fold compared to 2012
+– recent FOCAC Meeting in Joberg, a 60billion investments deal with China is an increased up to three-fold compared to 2012

 – building ports and highways, further improving and enhancing IT related technology i.e Huawei to aclimitaze Africa to digital economy…just to name a few.
 Is a shame to bash China exploiting Africa when 30 years ago they were sharing the same fate…despite that China helps Africa out when China was facing the great famine herself.
 I called her STUPID actually.

-Please read this is a very good article that explain the past and the future on China’s plan to help Africa.
+Please read this is a very good article that explains the past and the future on China’s plan to help Africa.

 What’s Next for the China-Africa Nexus?

 The world needs to come to terms with the fact that China’s relations with Africa are not self-aggrandizing.

 The latest Forum on China-Africa Cooperation (FOCAC), held on December 4-5 in Johannesburg, South Africa, was monumental for a number of reasons—not least Chinese President Xi Jinping’s unveiling of an unprecedented $60 billion development and investment deal in aid of Africa over the next three years.

 Gargantuan Chinese financial packages have by now become par for the course during this triennial meeting of Chinese and African leaders, which is also hallmarked by the rhetoric of “mutual benefit” and “win-win cooperation,” as the Chinese sought to differentiate themselves from the interventionist habits of their Western counterparts.